hbrobotics/hbrc_ros_robot_platform/electrical/master_board/rev_a/to_do.md

 ## Motors_Encoders

 * (DONE) Does nSLEEP need a pull up/down?
-No
-* (DONE) Does nFAULT need a pull up/down?
+Nod) Does nFAULT need a pull up/down?
 Yes, 100K pull-up present
 * (DONE) Are bypass capacitors C11 and C12, 10µF and 2.2µF (C11 and C12)?
 Yes.
 * (DONE) Resize 10K resistors to 1005 (i.e. 0402)?
 * (DONE) Is NSLEEP routed to NESTOP?